 His professional service affiliations include: the American Psychological Association (in which he is a Fellow of Divisions 1, 2, 46, and 52), the International Council of Psychologists (ICP), International Association of Applied Psychologists, (IAAP), the New York Academy of Sciences (NYAS), the New York State Psychological Association (Academic Division and the Social Issues Division), the Eastern Psychological Association (Fellow), PSI CHI (The International Honors Society in Psychology), and Sigma Xi (The Scientific Research Society).
 He was Past-President (2004), and Member-at-Large (2008-2009) for the Division of International Psychology (Division 52) of the APA in which he has also served as chair of the Membership Committee, Program Committee, the Website Committee, Associate Editor of the International Psychology Bulletin, and a active Member of its Curriculum and Training Committee.
 His other positions include Fellows Chair (2005-2007) for The Society for General Psychology (APA Division 1), Fellows Chair (2008) for The Division of International Psychology (APA Division 52), Chair (2006-2009) of the Communications and Publications Committee for the International Council of Psychologists (ICP), served twice as Past President (2001 and 2008) of the New York State Psychological Association’s Academic Division, Past-chair (2006-2008) of the Psychology Section of the New York Academy of Sciences, Past Co-Chair (2009) of APA’s Committee on Divisions/APA Relations (CODAPAR), and Member-at-Large for the NGO Committee on Ageing (2007-2009), and Executive Committee Member (2009-2012) of the Eastern Regional PSI CHI Steering Committee,.
 At Pace University, He has served as the Secretary and Webmaster (2000-2005) of the New York Faculty Council, Chair (2000-2001) of the Academic Resources Committees of Dyson College and NY Faculty Council, and Chair (January 2000 – August 2002) of the Communication Studies Department (NYC campus) of Pace.

 Currently, Dr. Velayo coordinates the doctoral projects/dissertations of students in the Psy.D.
 Program in School-Clinical Child Psychology (2012-present).
-He is the NGO ECOSOC Representative (2009-present) of the International Council of Psychologists to the United Nations, Treasurer (2009-present) of the NGO Committee on Ageing, Webmaster (2005-present), Fellows Chair and Member-at-Large of the Society for General Psychology (2012-present), Member-at-Large (2012-present) for the International Psychology Division of APA, Liaison (2010-present) of the Eastern Psychological Association to Pace University’s Psychology Department, and one of the three Co-Directors (2010-present) of The International Social and Behavioral Research Alliance.
-At Pace, he is a member (2004-present) of the Kenan Development Fund Committee for Faculty Development, Fellow (2000-present) of the Dyson College Society of Fellows, and Technology Coordinator (1994-present) for Pace University’s Psychology Department (NYC).
+He is the NGO ECOSOC Representative (2009-present) of the International Council of Psychologists to the United Nations, Treasurer (2009-2013) of the NGO Committee on Ageing, Webmaster (2005-present), Fellows Chair and Member-at-Large of the Society for General Psychology (2012-present), Member-at-Large (2012-present) for the International Psychology Division of APA, Liaison (2010-present) of the Eastern Psychological Association to Pace University’s Psychology Department, and one of the three Co-Directors (2010-present) of The International Social and Behavioral Research Alliance.
+At Pace, he is a member (2004-present) of the Kenan Development Fund Committee for Faculty Development, and a Fellow (2000-present) of the Dyson College Society of Fellows.
+In Pace's Psychology Department, he serves as Chair of the Undergraduate Curriculum Committee (2013 - present) and as Technology Coordinator (1994-present) for Pace University’s Psychology Department (NYC).